ent/ent/doc/md/grpc-edges.md

 	client := enttest.Open(t, "sqlite3", "file:ent?mode=memory&cache=shared&_fk=1")
 	defer client.Close()

 	// next, initialize the UserService.
-Notice we won't be opening an actual port and creating a gRPC server
+Notice we won't be opening an actual port and
-	// and instead we are just calling the library code directly. svc := entpb.NewUserService(client)
+	// creating a gRPC server and instead we are just calling the library code directly. svc := entpb.NewUserService(client)

-	// next, we create a category directly using the ent client. notice we are initializing it with no relation
+	// next, we create a category directly using the ent client.
-	// to a User.
-	cat := client.Category.Create().SetName("cat_1").SaveX(ctx)
+	// Notice we are initializing it with no relation to a User. cat := client.Category.Create().SetName("cat_1").SaveX(ctx)

 	// next, we invoke the User service's `Create` method.
-Notice we are passing a list of entpb.Category
+Notice we are
-	// instances with only the ID set. create, err := svc.Create(ctx, &entpb.CreateUserRequest{
+	// passing a list of entpb.Category instances with only the ID set. create, err := svc.Create(ctx, &entpb.CreateUserRequest{
 		User: &entpb.User{
 			Name:         "user",